PDXNode/pdxnode/code-of-conduct.md

 Be careful in the words that you choose.
 Remember that sexist, racist, and other exclusionary jokes can be offensive to those around you.
 Offensive jokes are not appropriate for PDXNode.

 If a participant engages in behavior that violates this code of conduct, the organizers may expel that participant and refuse them entrance to any further meetups.

+## credit where credit is due

+This code of conduct is largely drawn from [PyCon's code of conduct](https://us.pycon.org/2012/codeofconduct/), and like anything else PDXNode-related, is entirely in the hands of the PDXNode community for editing.